 - Department of Orthopedic Surgery Grand Rounds each Monday morning, during which general orthopedic topics are discussed

 - Participation as a teaching assistant during the annual PM&R Resident Musculoskeletal Course (five months of weekly anatomy, physical examination and ultrasound instruction sessions)

 - Teaching of medical students and residents from the PM&R, internal medicine, family medicine, pediatrics and rheumatology departments who rotate through the Sports Medicine Center

 - Teaching learning objectives to PM&R residents weekly (after the first two to three months)

 - Community teaching activities, such as lecturing at the local athletic clubs

-The program directors and all consultants with whom the fellow rotates provide a quarterly review of the fellow's performance.
+The program directors and all consultants with whom the trainee rotates provide a quarterly review of the fellow's performance.
 A final year-end review also is completed.